emcuttsy/monoglot-anxiety/content/english/blog/how-learning-a-language-can-boost-your-career.md

 So, want to contribute?
 Pitch your ideas to [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) and I'll get back to you ASAP.

 {{</ notice  >}}

-In a globalized world, nations and economies no longer exist independently but are interconnected.
-This shift is reflected in the workplace, where global expansion and workplace collaboration are increasingly becoming the norm.

-A globally-oriented workforce has people coming from diverse cultures and backgrounds, so it's essential to speak different languages in order to communicate effectively and work together.
-[Learning a language doesn't have to be painful](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/) — it's possible to [self-study effectively even if you're busy](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) and [you can reach a high level in just a few years](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/), so it's an investment that can pay off quickly.

-Here are some ways language learning can help boost your career.

 ## Language learning offers a competitive advantage